chpolyzo/Statstics/README.md

 A **sampling distribution** is the distribution of a statistic.
 The way you select the sample, that will affect then  Statistic.
 [Practical sample distribution with Python](practice/Sampling_Distributions.ipynb)

-**cc:** We found that for proportions (and also means, as proportions are just the mean of 1 and 0 values), the following characteristics hold.
+**Note from Practical Sample distribution:** We found that for proportions (and also means, as proportions are just the mean of 1 and 0 values), the following characteristics hold.

 The sampling distribution is centered on the original parameter value.